 Inventory Management and Demand Planning: Overview

 At Bisham, our Logistics Consultants have vast experience of purchasing, demand management and inventory level optimisation.
-This has been gained the hard way through years of experience in senior management positions in industry.
-We have a a broad range of experience across retail and manufacturing combined with in house models.
-Consequently, Bisham Consulting are able to use proven methodologies to optimise inventory levels for the entire supply chain.
+Our knowledge was gained therefore the hard way through years of experience in senior management positions in industry.
+We have a huge range of experience across retail and manufacturing sectors.
+Consequently, Bisham Consulting are able to apply proven methods to optimise inventory levels for your entire supply chain.

 Why do we need inventory management and demand planning?

-Demand planning encourages businesses to look at the factors that impact on actual sales.
-So the key drivers are: consumer demand, individual promotions and trends; then production and supply chain resources can be adjusted accordingly.
-Adjusting the focus to an analysis of demand can bring numerous benefits:-
+Demand Planning encourages businesses to look at the factors that impact on actual sales.
+So the key drivers are: consumer demand, individual promotions and trends.
+Understanding the flow means that production and supply chain resources can be adjusted accordingly.
+This is vital to the profit line.
+So what are the benefits of this approach?

 Inventory Management and Demand Planning: Maximising the Company Profit Potential.

 All businesses make plans, but how accurate are they?
 Some people say that it's difficult to quantify the benefits of inventory management and demand planning.
-It is quite easy to see how much would have been lost when forecasting is not accurate.
+We don't agree.
 Forecasting demand is key to the process of demand and supply chain management.

 Okay, so forecasting is never perfect.
 Errors can result both from either under-forecasting or over-forecasting.
-Shortfalls from under forecasting can be made good through increases in production and shipment costs, although there can be lost sales.
-In the case of over-forecasting, losses to the business come from discounts that must be offered to dispose of excess or obsolete inventory and the costs of holding excess stock or transhipping excess products from one distribution centre to another.
-To be effective, efficient Supply Chains must maintain the lowest possible inventory consistent with the highest possible service levels that match the company’s objectives.
-All the time it is critical to keep costs down.
-In summary, the short-term benefits of integrated business planning will include improvements to:-
+Shortfalls from under forecasting is expensive.
+These can be made good through increases in production and shipment costs.
+But there will still be lost sales.
+In the case of over-forecasting, losses to the business often come from discounts that must be offered to dispose of excess or obsolete inventory.
+In addition to this is the costs of holding excess stock or transhipping excess product from one distribution centre to another.
+To be effective, efficient Supply Chains must maintain the lowest possible inventory consistent with the highest possible service levels.
+All the time it's critical to keep costs down.

 So what are the gains?
 In the longer-term the infrastructure provided by the inventory management and demand planning process is extremely potent.
-It can be used as both a platform for business modelling and "what-if" analyses.
+It can be used for powerful business modelling and "what-if" analyses.

 Inventory Management Case Study: "Dentsply"

-This project managed the implementation of a new demand management system throughout Europe.
+This project required the implementation of a new demand management system across Europe.
 Dentsply International is the largest supplier of professional dental products in the world.
 So we commissioned a system selection exercise with an in-depth review of the savings to be made from planning inventory.
-We helped Dentsply implement this new system to support new Demand Planning, Inventory Optimisation & Purchase Planning processes for the Chairside business in Europe.
+We helped Dentsply implement this new system to support new Demand Planning, Inventory Optimisation as well as Purchase Planning processes for the Chairside business in Europe.

 Inventory Management and Demand Planning: Client Benefits

-Over time, additional drivers will also be identified and included in the demand management process.
+We will then identify any additional drivers.
+Over time, we will include these in the demand management process.
 It's particularly important that all departments co-operate in driver identification and subsequent assumption management.
-So, in summary, Demand Forecasting is not simply a sales function and nor can it be used successfully without input from many sources.
+So, in summary, Demand Forecasting is not simply a sales function.
+The cooperation of all departments is essential.

-On a periodic basis, the demand forecasting and management process should be completed as part of the month-end closing schedule.
-There are three phases:-
+Bisham ensure that the Demand Forecasting and Management Process are completed as part of the month-end closing schedule.
+There are three phases to this.

 - Produce a statistical demand forecast based on known history and existing assumptions.
-Commercially available tools exist to calculate the best forecast available based on past history, combined with the known effect of forthcoming events e.g. new product launches, production issues, holiday periods, etc.
+Commercially available tools exist to calculate the best forecast available.
+This will be based on past history, combined with the known effect of forthcoming events.
+Examples of this might include new product launches, production issues and holiday periods.

 - Demand Forecast Review & Demand Management Analysis.
-A Forecast Analyst will review the forecast and add any other factors based on Market Intelligence that may cause a variance to demand (e.g. competitor activity, regional events, etc.).
-In a many-SKU business this manual review can be quite time-consuming and short-cuts will need to be found to minimise the turnaround time, focusing on Fast-moving items or known problem areas because they have a very fast impact on performance.
+A Forecast Analyst will always review the forecast first.
+Then it will add any other factors based on Market Intelligence that may cause a variance to demand.
+Competitor activity is often a key factor here.
+In many SKU businesses this manual review can be quite time-consuming.
+Bisham are always looking for short cuts to minimise the turnaround time.
+We specifically focus on fast-moving items or known problem areas because they have a very fast impact on performance.